istio/istio/README.md

 ## Introduction

-Istio is an open source system providing a uniform way to manage and connect microservices.
-It is composed of:
+Istio is an open source system providing a uniform way to connect microservices and manage their networking.
+Istio provides load balancing, rate limiting, authorization checking, and other connection features to microservices.

+Istio's control plane provides an abstraction layer over the underlying cluster management platform, such as Kubernetes.

+Istio is composed of:

-*  A proxy handling service-to-service and external-to-service traffic.
+*  A **manager** handling system configuration, discovery, and automation.
-*  A mixer supporting access checks, quota allocation and deallocation, monitoring and logging.
+*  A **mixer** supporting access checks for microservices, quota allocation, traffic monitoring and traffic logging.
-*  A manager handling system configuration, discovery, and automation.
+*  One **proxy** per microservice handling service-to-service and external-to-service traffic forming a **microservice mesh**.

 The [architectural overview](doc/ARCHITECTURE.md) provides a high-level summary of the design.
 The [milestone plan](MILESTONES.md) gives a rough estimate of